Counselling for people facing death, dying and bereavement

 talk to when you need it most

-We are a charity with over 20 years’ experience of delivering professional counselling and psychotherapy, free of charge, to people affected by life-threatening illness.
-Each year we support more than 200 people from Bristol and the South West, carrying out in the region of 2,000 counselling sessions per year.
+We are a Bristol based independent registered charity (charity number: 1008360) with over 25 years’ experience of delivering professional counselling, free of charge, to people facing death, dying and bereavement.
+Each year we support more than 300 people from Bristol and the South West, carrying out in the region of 2,500 counselling sessions per year.

 You don’t need to live in Bristol to access our services, and you can refer yourself or be referred to us by another organisation – please contact us if you have any questions about how to do this.